Search for pairs of highly collimated photon-jets in $pp$ collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Signal and background modeling

 To validate the mass shape modeling results, injection tests are performed, where a fixed number of signal events are inserted into a pseudo-dataset reproducing a background-only $ \mgg $ spectrum of one of the two event categories, and the number of events inserted is then compared with the number determined by fitting the DSCB\@.
-The pseudo-datasets are generated from background probability density functions (represented by Eq.~(\ref{eq:backgroundPdf}), described in Section~\ref{sec:Bkg_Modelling}) with the parameters determined from a fit to the observed $ \mgg $ spectra in collision data.
+The pseudo-datasets are generated from background probability density functions [represented by Eq.~(\ref{eq:backgroundPdf}), described in Section~\ref{sec:Bkg_Modelling}] with the parameters determined from a fit to the observed $ \mgg $ spectra in collision data.
 For each simulated sample of the benchmark scenario, with different values of $m_a$ and $m_X$, separate tests are performed for an increasing number of injected signal events.
 The average of the number of events determined from the fit to multiple pseudo-datasets and the number inserted should be identical in an ideal case, and the difference between these two numbers is taken as a systematic uncertainty in the signal mass shape modeling.

-The fraction, $f$, of signal events that appear in the low-$\Delta E$ category is parameterized as a function of the mass parameters $m_X$ and $m_a$ of the benchmark signal scenario, to have a continuous model for all the masses considered in the results.
+The fraction, $f$, of signal events that appear in the low-$\Delta E$ category is parametrized as a function of the mass parameters $m_X$ and $m_a$ of the benchmark signal scenario, to have a continuous model for all the masses considered in the results.
 The values of $f$ are taken from simulation and a third-order spline interpolation is performed as a function of $m_a / m_X$.

-Similarly, the total signal selection efficiency, $\varepsilon$, is calculated from the individual signal mass points generated, and is parameterized as a function of $m_X$ and $m_a$.
-This serves as an input to the calculation of the cross-section times branching ratios for the benchmark signal scenario.
+Similarly, the total signal selection efficiency, $\varepsilon$, is calculated from the individual signal mass points generated, and is parametrized as a function of $m_X$ and $m_a$.
+This serves as an input to the calculation of the cross section times branching ratios for the benchmark signal scenario.

 The modeling of signal mass shape, $ f $, and $ \varepsilon $ as functions of $ (m_X, m_a) $ is performed separately for the two different final states of the benchmark signal scenario, $ X\to aa\to4\gamma $ and $ X\to aa\to 6\pi^0 $.
 In general, the results are similar for the two decay scenarios.
 The main distinction is in the different trend in $ f $ with respect to $ m_X $ and $ m_a $, especially the threshold in $ m_a/m_X $ at which the values of $ f $ transition from $ f>0.5 $ to $ f<0.5 $.
 This threshold is found to be at $ m_a/m_X\simeq 0.0015 $ for $ X\to aa\to 4\gamma $, and at $ m_a/m_X\simeq 0.0020 $ for $ X\to aa\to 6\pi^0 $.